 What we are missing is this: these foods contain essential nutrients your body must get from outside sources!
 The very word “essential” is to make that point.
 Anything called a “vitamin” also means that your body requires some outside action such as eating or getting out in the sunshine in order for the absorption or synthases of that nutrient to occur.

 CareGiving Nutrition Responsibility–Nutrition Not Just Satiety

-The Merriam Webster Dictionary says Satiety is a” feeling or condition of feeling full after eating.”When you're #caregiving for a child, pet, or parent, you are ultimately responsible for their… Click To Tweet
+The Merriam Webster Dictionary says Satiety is a” feeling or condition of feeling full after eating.”When you're #caregiving for a child, pet, or parent, you are ultimately responsible for their #nutrition, not just their hunger.
+Click To Tweet

 When you’re caregiving for a child, pet, or parent, you are ultimately responsible for their nutrition, not just their hunger.
 Children will get calories from candy and soda, but that is all.
 They may feel full from a muffin, but how much sugar and even non-food substances may be found in that muffin?
 For another example, check out this blog by The Food Babe and her petition with Starbucks Coffee company.
 Calories will help their body have energy to keep moving, and even grow.
 But nutrients are what help their brains, muscles, and immune systems develop.
 Omega-3, specifically, is important for brain development and the best source of Omega-3 is salmon and other large ocean fish.
 Not fish sticks.

 Thus the adorable photo of the child looking like, “What are you trying to give me now?”